axoflow/axosyslog-core-docs/content/docs/chapter-intro/what-syslog-ng-is/_index.md

 ## syslog protocol standards

-`syslog-ng` not only supports legacy BSD syslog (RFC3164) and the enhanced RFC5424 protocols but also JavaScript Object Notation (JSON) and journald message formats.
+AxoSyslog not only supports legacy BSD syslog (RFC3164) and the enhanced RFC5424 protocols but also JavaScript Object Notation (JSON) and journald message formats.